-When the seller is reviewing a bunch of offers they received in multiple offers, your offer appears to the seller like just a name and a $price$.
+When the seller is reviewing a bunch of offers they received in multiple offers, your offer appears to the seller like just a name and a number- the purchase price.
 Most of the time the seller will have never met you in person because their agent showed you the property when they were not there.
 The cover letter is the only time you can communicate directly with the seller and share your story.
 Cover letters personalize your offer.
 You might be surprised but many buyers don’t bother to write a cover letter!
-Writing a coverletter can really make your offer stand out- believe me the seller is going to read it.
+Writing a coverletter can make your offer stand out– and believe me, the seller is going to read it.

 In a multiple offer situation, the most important thing is price.
-If your offer price is much lower than another offer don’t expect the cover letter to make up the difference.
+If your offer price is much lower than the other offers don’t expect the cover letter to make up the difference.
 You still need to have a competitive offer price.
 Selling a house is an emotional decision and your cover letter might be the deciding factor for the seller if they are struggling to make a close decision.

 Should I add my picture to my coverletter?

 A picture is by no means mandatory, but sometimes it can be helpful put a “face” to a name and make your offer more memorable.
-Although, beware, when including a picture with your cover letter because it can be a double edged sword.
-You never know where the seller is coming from, and sometimes including a photo can actually hurt you instead if the seller is prejudice.
+Although, beware, including a picture can be a double edged sword.
+You never know where the seller is coming from, and sometimes including a photo can actually hurt you instead of help you if the seller is prejudice.
 Most of the time I recommend to let the buyer’s words stand on their own merits and forego a picture.
 Sometimes, if you know the seller has pets, and you have pets too, including a picture with a furry family member can be good.

 Good writing is rewriting.
 Be as specific as you can.
 Try to focus on yourself and the property and avoid the seller and their agent.

 Here are a few questions to get some ideas flowing: